 There are 8 phases of the moon pictured below.

-- New Moon Phase — Actually not pictured below because there’s nothing to see!
+- New Moon Phase — Actually, not pictured below because there’s nothing to see!
 During the new moon phase, the moon is still present (obviously) but not visible to the naked eye.
-The moon is located between the earth and sun so it is not able to be seen.
+The moon is located between the Earth and the sun, so it cannot be seen.

-- Waxing Crescent – Moon appears like a crescent and appears to grow larger from day to day.
+- Waxing Crescent – Moon appears like a crescent and seems to grow larger from day to day.

 - First Quarter – Also known as a half moon.
 Arrives one week after the new moon.

-- Waxing Gibbous – Observers can see more than half of the moon and the portion that you can see increases daily (the moon appears to get bigger each day).
+- Waxing Gibbous – Observers can see more than half of the moon, and the portion you can see increases daily (the moon appears to get bigger daily).

 - Full Moon – The entire moon is visible.

-- Waning Gibbous – Observers can see more than half of the moon and the portion that you can see decreases daily (the moon appears to get smaller each day).
+- Waning Gibbous – Observers can see more than half of the moon, and the portion you can see decreases daily (the moon appears to get smaller each day).

 - Third Quarter – Also known as a half moon.